DocsaidLab/WordCanvas/README.md

     <img src="https://github.com/DocsaidLab/WordCanvas/blob/main/docs/title.jpg?raw=true" width="800">
 </div>

-The core functionality of this project is a "**Text-to-Image Generation Tool**", named **WordCanvas**, meaning "text canvas."

-We generate a large variety of Chinese text images through data synthesis, addressing issues such as insufficient data, class imbalance, and lack of diversity.
-In doing so, we have referenced existing text synthesis tools, whose design ideas inspired us to build a completely new text image generator from scratch.
+---

+This project is a text image rendering tool based on Pillow, designed specifically for random image generation.

+By adding a variety of parameter settings, users can flexibly adjust input text, font styles, colors, and other attributes to achieve large-scale random generation of text images.
+Whether addressing issues such as data scarcity, class imbalance, or enhancing image diversity, WordCanvas provides a simple and efficient solution, offering a solid data foundation for deep learning training.

 ## Technical Documentation